-Pros of shipping container homes
+Pros of shipping-container homes

-Steel is extremely durable and container homes can be designed and constructed to be a permanent, low-cost home.
+Steel is extremely durable, and container homes can be designed and constructed to be a permanent, low-cost home.
 Certain design elements -- like positioning large windows or sliding glass doors to face the proper sun exposure while utilizing special flooring materials and including proper insulation in the walls and ceiling -- will help keep cooling and heating costs down in the home.
 Most steel container homes can last a lifetime if designed and constructed well.

 For most shipping companies, the cost of returning an empty container after shipment exceeds the cost of building a new container, leading to millions of old shipping containers sitting unused.
-Creating container homes from upcycled shipping containers is a perfect way to reduce waste, use recycled products, and provides a sustainable alternative for home construction.
+Creating container homes from upcycled shipping containers is a perfect way to reduce waste, use recycled products, and provide a sustainable alternative for home construction.

-Cons of shipping container homes
+Cons of shipping-container homes

-Surprisingly, many shipping container homes are less eco-friendly than people think.
+Surprisingly, many shipping-container homes are less eco-friendly than people think.
 Because a container's original use was for shipping goods, they aren't a suitable structure for living in their current condition.